 On top of that, the "bag full of money" actually doubles the amount of money you receive from Random Encounters, although by the time you've rebuilt Luin to that point, the only thing worth spending large amounts of money on is said weapons.

 Tales of Vesperia has a sidequest involving an eccentric inventor that ends up netting your party lots of useful goodies: the last part of the sidequest requires you to perform various tasks, like doing enough total damage during a single playthrough, fighting enough battles, carrying enough money and running away from enough battles.
-As a reward, you get a shinai, a piece of grilled chicken made out of metal, a cat-teasing toy, a measuring tape, a cartoon weight on a handle with 765 Kg printed on the side, a deck brush and a slingshot with a blade attached to it.
+As a reward, you get a shinai, a piece of grilled chicken made out of metal, a cat-teasing toy, a measuring tape, Heihachi's head made out stone on a handle with 765 Kg printed on its forehead, a deck brush and a slingshot with a blade attached to it.
 They're still useful, since like in the above example, their attack strength is compareable to most other endgame weapons, and even if it wasn't, all of them still teach you unique skills you can't learn elsewhere.
 The cat teaser and the deck brush also have unique special attacks, the latter of which even has potential to do an easy infinite combo.

 Tales of Xillia 2 also rewards you with a very silly looking weapon for each of the party members upon finishing certain sidequests (Examples include a pair of popguns and an omlette pan and spatula for Ludger, a giant paddle for Gaius, and an enormous grilled squid for Alvin).
 Similarly, they're just about the strongest weapons you have access to prior to beating the game, thanks to both their high attack power and special abilities, and in the case of the pan and spatula for Ludger, allow him to perform a special attack if he's wearing his chef costume.